bbauska/JS-Notes4Pros/README.md

-The \and &lt; operators can also be used to compare strings lexicographically, but they cannot return a value of zero (this can be tested with the == equality operator).
+The &bsol;and &lt; operators can also be used to compare strings lexicographically, but they cannot return a value of zero (this can be tested with the == equality operator).
 As a result, a form of the () function can be written like so: